The product of simple modules over KLR algebras and quiver Grassmannians: Quiver Grassmannians and Extension varieties

 We call $(\munu)$ a \emph{generic pair} if $M_\mu$ is the generic quotient of $M_\lambda$ by $M_\nu$ and $M_\nu$ is the generic subrepresentation of $M_\lambda$ with quotient $M_\mu$.
 Therefore, a component pair is a generic pair.
 But a generic pair is not a component pair in general. \\ \end{Remark}

-Thanks to Cerulli Irelli and Reineke, the following lemma gives a description of component pairs. \begin{Lemma}{[\textbf{Cerulli Irelli and Reineke}]} Under the above assumption, the subvariety $\overline{S}_N$ is an irreducible component of $\Gr_\beta(M_\lambda)$ if and only if
+Thanks to Cerulli Irelli and Reineke, the following lemma gives a description of component pairs. \begin{Lemma}{[\textbf{Cerulli Irelli and Reineke}]} Let $\Gr_\beta(M_\lambda)$ be the Grassmannian quiver for representation $M_\lambda$, the subvariety $\overline{S}_N$ is an irreducible component of $\Gr_\beta(M_\lambda)$ if and only if